-The Reception Regulations state that reception conditions may be withdrawn or reduced where the asylum-seekers abandon their established place of residence without providing information or consent or where they do not comply with reporting duties, request to provide information, or to appear for personal interviews concerning the asylum procedure, and finally when an applicant has concealed financial resources and has therefore unduly benefited from material reception conditions.[1]
+The Reception Regulations state that reception conditions may be withdrawn or reduced where the asylum applicants abandon their established place of residence without providing information or consent or where they do not comply with reporting duties, request to provide information, or to appear for personal interviews concerning the asylum procedure, and finally when an applicant has concealed financial resources and has therefore unduly benefited from material reception conditions.[1]

 The Regulations state that such decisions shall be taken ”individually, objectively and impartially and reasons shall be given” with due consideration to the principle of proportionality.

-The decision to reduce or withdraw material receptions conditions is taken by AWAS or DS, if the applicant is detained. asylum-seeker
+The decision to reduce or withdraw material receptions conditions is taken by AWAS or DS, if the applicant is detained.

 According to AWAS, during 2023 the total number of decisions reducing or withdrawing reception conditions was solely attributed to the end of contracts.
 There were no instances where conditions were withdrawn or reduced other than this ground.
+For 2024, AWAS stated that this data is not collected.
+Data on 2025 was not made available as of early May 2026.

-Evictions
+Evictions and Homelessness

 Single men are allowed to remain in the reception centres for no more than six months, while families benefit from a one-year contract.
 AWAS indicated that is it working closely with the communities to find alternative accommodation for applicants.